javargas/academy-go-q12021/README.md

 ## Introduction

-This poroject is about a contact list page.
+This project is about a jobs list page.

 - http://localhost:10000/  Render the Home page.
-- http://localhost:10000/get-jobss  Render all job list
+- http://localhost:10000/get-jobs  Render all job list
 - http://localhost:10000/get-job-info?id=1 Render the job Info of a contact with id: 1
 - http://localhost:10000/get-jobs-api?id=1 Fetch job data from API